Mariambadra/Used_cars_EDA/README.md

 3. **Top Manufacturers**:
    - Bar chart showing the most frequent vehicle manufacturers in the dataset.

-4. **Condition Analysis**:
-   - Distribution of vehicle condition across various categories.

 5. **Fuel Type Analysis**:
    - Pie chart showing the percentage breakdown of vehicles by fuel type.

-6. **Odometer Reading Distribution**:
-   - Box plot to detect outliers and analyze mileage data.

-7. **Geospatial Analysis**:
-   - Visualization of vehicle listings on a map using latitude and longitude.

 ---

 ## **Tools and Libraries Used**